jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

 Core subdomains often work best as downstream contexts.
 They need flexibility to evolve rapidly in response to business changes.
 When your core domain is downstream, changes in the core don't ripple through other subsystems.
 This allows your most important business logic to evolve without creating widespread impact.

-Team dynamics also matter.
-Stronger or larger teams often naturally become upstream providers.
-Smaller teams adapt as downstream consumers.
-Understanding these organizational realities helps predict which relationship patterns will be sustainable over time.

 ## Applying Context Mapping to Our Restaurant System

 Let's examine two key relationships in our restaurant reservation system.
 We'll explore different integration options.
 Rather than getting lost in theory, let's see how these choices play out in practice.

-I'll provide pseudocode examples for better visualization, but remember - this part is about strategic relationship decisions, not implementation.
+We'll provide pseudocode examples for better visualization, but remember - this part is about strategic relationship decisions, not implementation.
 Implementation should be derived from these strategic decisions, not the other way around.

 ### Booking Context and Notifications Context